Your Music Catalog Is a Financial Asset. Is It Forensic-Ready?

 The Legal Basis

-Global recognition flows from Switzerland's membership in the Berne Convention — 181 member states.
+Global recognition flows from Switzerland's membership in the Berne Convention, which has 181 member states.
 Swiss copyright backed by a Swiss-certified timestamp is recognized worldwide.

 Protect your work with Swiss Trust Layer AG